transientskp/tkp/documentation/devref/tkp/steps.rst

   then compared among each other to find transients within the dataset (ie, not by comparing with existing catalogs).

-  The two routines above are not used when the input to the TraP consists of a list of individual images.
-In this case the TraP will just loop over this list of images.
+  The two routines above are not used when the input to the Trap consists of a list of individual images.
+In this case the Trap will just loop over this list of images.